Computing canonical images in permutation groups with Graph Backtracking: Experiments

 This transformation, which can be efficiently performed in polynomial time, means we do not need a specialised algorithm to perform set of set canonical images.
 We compared this mapping's performance to Vole directly solving grid set of set canonical image problems on 57 instances, with grid sizes varying from \(10 \times 10\) to \(50 \times 50\).
 We only consider cases where the grid can be split exactly into 2, 4 or 8 sets of equal size.

 { }

 These results show that while the mapping is able to solve some problems in a reasonable time, the vast majority timed out, while Vole was able to solve every problem attempted. }

-Next we looked at canonical images of permutations under conjugation.
-As there is not another tool we are aware of available for this purpose, we compared the time it took to find the canonical image of two permutations, $p$ and $q$, under a group $G$ against the time it takes GAP to find a permutation which can map $p$ to $q$ in $G$, known as \texttt{RepresentationAction}.
-As the canonical images of $p$ and $q$ can be used to implement \texttt{RepresentationAction}, this is a reasonable comparison.
+Next we looked at canonical images of permutations under conjugation in the grid group.
+Since there is no other tool available for this purpose, as far as we know, we compared the time it took to find the canonical image of two permutations, $g$ and $h$, under a group $G$ against the time it takes GAP to find a permutation which can map $g$ to $h$ in $G$, known as \texttt{RepresentativeAction}.
+Since the canonical images of $g$ and $h$ can be used to implement \texttt{RepresentativeAction}, this is a reasonable comparison.

+However, this can be viewed as slightly unfair, with an advantage for Vole.
+If we wanted to sort $n$ permutations into conjugacy classes, for example, then we would only have to call Vole $n$ times, whereas GAP may require calling \texttt{RepresentationAction} on all pairs of permutations.

 We chose to only use permutations built from pair-wise disjoint 2-cycles (i.e. involutions).
-As the size of cycles grows, and when there are cycles of many different sizes, both Vole and GAP's solve problems very quickly and the time taken becomes dominated by the time taken to build an initial stabilizer chain for the group.
+When the size of cycles grows, and when there are cycles of many different sizes, then both Vole and GAP solve problems very quickly and the time taken becomes dominated by the time taken to build an initial stabiliser chain for the group.
 For each size of grid, we consider ten randomly generated permutations.
 The results show both the number of problems solved and the average time taken for the solved instances in seconds.\\

-We can see that Vole is much faster than GAP and able to solve problems far beyond the ability of GAP, solving all instances we considered.
+We can see that Vole is much faster than GAP and able to solve problems far beyond the ability of GAP.